eclipse-zenoh/zenoh-ts/zenoh-ts/examples/chat/README.md

 Note though that not all dependent libraries follows this rule.
 Some of them (e.g. `channel-ts`) can be used directly in browser only after proper repacking.
-So when using importmap approach the libraries are loaded from the [jspm.io](https://jspm.org/cdn/jspm-io)
+So when using importmap approach the dependent libraries are loaded from the [jspm.io](https://jspm.org/cdn/jspm-io)